campovski/beernburger/README.md

 # beernburger

-All (the majority of) files needed for a website that contains beer and burger reviews.
+The idea of project is to host a website with beer and burger reviews.
+The server used is Django v=1.11 with gunicorn running on nginx.
+Database used is Postgresql and database layout is presented with ER-diagram below.